FederatedAI/FATE-Community/FederatedAI_PROJECT_PROCESS_GUIDELINE.md

 Besides, the project lead may ask for a design proposal of feature contribution.

-The issue of *Feature requirement* should be updated to add the link of the corresponding design proposal once existed.
+The issue of *Feature request* should be updated to add the link of the corresponding design proposal once existed.

 ##### Design proposal workflow (Optional)
 The workflow for submitting and reviewing a new proposal is as follows: